kogakure/website-11ty-stefanimhoff.de/src/posts/2021/how-to-prepare-for-the-worst-case.md

 That’s why everybody should have at least basic skills in martial arts to be able to defend themselves and their family.
 I started doing martial arts at the age of 12.
 Karate was my first martial art.
 I trained it for 8 years.
 Then I switched to Ninjutsu because it’s an authentic martial art and not a sport.
 I learned kicks and punches, levers and throws, and handling weapons.
 I trained for 12 years in that martial arts before I stopped.
 I’m not the best martial artist, but I know enough to do a lot of damage to an attacker.

 Because I always loved knives and swords I own a few.
 They are all legal by German law.
 But besides a pocket knife, you are not allowed to carry those outside your property in Germany.
 I own a {% affiliate "Ka-Bar combat knife", "B000BT1G6W" %}, a {% affiliate "Kukri military-style machete", "B001PL8Y5G" %}, and a few more.
-The knives that can be carried every day are my [Laguiole en Aubrac](http://www.laguiole-en-aubrac.fr/), a beautiful French knife, and a [Swiss Army knife](https://www.victorinox.com/).
+The knives that can be carried every day are my [Laguiole en Aubrac](http://www.laguiole-en-aubrac.fr/), a beautiful French knife, my {% affiliate "Higonokami", "B08HVP5CR5" %}, a Japanese pocket knife, and a [Swiss Army knife](https://www.victorinox.com/).

 I own a {% affiliate "blowpipe", "B06XNZ24SG" %} and a {% affiliate "recurve bow", "B086XC775Y" %} with a few dozen arrows.
 I always loved shooting with a bow and I’m good with it.
 I have wood and {% affiliate "carbon arrows", "B07XDK5K9W" %} and bought a pack of {% affiliate "hunting arrowheads", "B0987WBTT4" %}.
 A {% affiliate "quiver", "B07YWT623G" %} and protection gear complete the set.

 As I mentioned in the wood and fire section I bought two {% affiliate "Tomahawks", "B08LN12J1V" %} which can be used as weapons.

 Since I started Martial Arts I love Japanese Swords.
 I got my first blunt sword at Christmas with 12.
 Today I own a set of [Daishō](https://en.wikipedia.org/wiki/Daish%C5%8D) (_jap._ 大小, big-little), which is a _Katana_ and a _Wakizashi_.
 They are hand-forged from carbon steel and unbelievably sharp.
 One of these swords can cut a human in half.
 You can expect me to move around the wasteland like [Michonne](<https://walkingdead.fandom.com/wiki/Michonne_Hawthorne_(TV_Series)>) from _The Walking Dead_ in case of mayhem.

 A sharpening stone and sword care set is part of my equipment.

 ## What’s Missing?

 I miss more equipment which I will buy in the next months that need more research.
-I need a tarp tent, a waterproof mat, a sleeping bag, a hammock, and a good, large backpack.
+I need a tarp tent, a waterproof mat, a sleeping bag, a hammock, and ~~a good, large backpack~~ (see update notes).

 My plan is only thought through for the first few weeks or a month.
 For a long-term problem, I plan to go back to my family in the countryside.
 It has options to hunt or keep animals, plant and harvest crops, vegetables and not starve to death.